 - Air fresheners are easy to reach for when things get a little stinky around the house.
 What could be simpler than spraying good smells from a can or bottle?
 But with ingredients like formaldehyde and phenols (that cause allergic reactions to skin) you’re not doing your family any favors by using a store bought air freshener.

-Why are eco friendly or bio products usually more expensive?
+Are eco friendly or bio products more expensive?

 Manufactured eco friendly products can be more expensive for two reasons: labor and materials.